XuboGU/OpenNeoMC/smr_critical_search/README.md

 ### Core Structure and Assembles

-In this case, we design the SMR with 4 regulating groups of control rod bank (bank A, B, C and D), which is shown as follows.
-The most outside of the core is the reflector, and the inner ring are the in-core instrumentation assembles, then the regulation control rod back groups and the burnable absorber assembles, finally, in the center is the in-core instrumentation assembly.
+In this case, we design the SMR with 4 regulating groups of control rod banks (bank A, B, C, and D), which is shown as follows.
+The most outside of the core are the reflector, and the inner ring is the in-core instrumentation assembles, then the regulation control rod back groups and the burnable absorber assemblies, finally, in the center is the in-core instrumentation assembly.

 <img src='.\pics\radial_xy_slice_demonstration.png' width='120%' height='120%' alt='axial_xz_slice' align=middle />

-### Search Goal
+### Search Objective

 To achieve the critical condition, we have to find a combination insertion depth for the 4 groups of the control rod banks.
 For every group of the control rod bank, the insertion depth can vary from 0 to 359.634 centimeters, thus, we have to determine the insertion depth for each control rod bank group from this range.
-In practical, the insertion depth is discrete (about 228 steps in SMR), but in this case we regard it as a **continuous** problem, which is more accurate.
+In the reality, the insertion depth is discrete (about 228 steps in SMR), but in this case, we regard it as a **continuous** problem, which provides with more accurate solution.

 ### Method

-Here we call the [JAYA](https://neorl.readthedocs.io/en/latest/modules/jaya.html?highlight=JAYA) and [Deferential Evolutionary](https://neorl.readthedocs.io/en/latest/modules/de.html) algorithms to find the optimal UO2 enrichment.
+Here we call the [JAYA](https://neorl.readthedocs.io/en/latest/modules/jaya.html?highlight=JAYA) and [Deferential Evolutionary](https://neorl.readthedocs.io/en/latest/modules/de.html)  algorithms from NEORL to find an excellent solution.

-Some key parameters of the program are:
+Some key parameters are set as:

 ```python
 # OpenMC